asauber/kubernetes-proxy-protocol-demo/README.md

 ...
 ```

-Add an A record using your DNS provider for the service
+Add an A record using your DNS provider for the service.

+Your edits at this step:

+* <public-ip> comes from the `EXTERNAL-IP` above
+* mydomain.com is a domain name under your control
+* mybackend is a name that you choose for the service

 ```
 mybackend.mydomain.com <public-ip>